multifunkim/spark-matlab/README.md

 SPARK has been built upon Neuroimaging Analysis Kit ([NIAK](https://github.com/SIMEXP/niak)), which is a public library of modules and pipelines for fMRI processing with Octave or Matlab(r) that can run in parallel either locally or in a supercomputing environment.
 Matlab codes of SPARK were developed and written by Kangjoo Lee (kangjoo.lee@mail.mcgill.ca).

 SPARK is currently available on Github: https://github.com/multifunkim/spark-matlab (matlab version), https://github.com/multifunkim/spark-hpc (hpc version).
 Ali Obai (ali.obai.b.k@gmail.com) mainly contributed to the public release of SPARK.
-We are also working on including SPARK within CBRAIN platform (also available on https://github.com/multifunkim/spark-cbrain).
+Ali OBai and his team in Grova Lab are also working on including SPARK within CBRAIN platform (also available on https://github.com/multifunkim/spark-cbrain).

 ------------